How To Contribute¶

 tox -e py27,py35(in that case you may want to look into pyenv, which makes it very easy to install many different Python versions in parallel).

 Write good test docstrings.

-To ensure new features work well with the rest of the system, they should be also added to our Hypothesis testing strategy, which is found in
+To ensure new features work well with the rest of the system, they should be also added to our Hypothesis testing strategy which you find in

 This is a sentence.
 This is another sentence.